Key takeaways

 Castor oil

-Castor oil is also rich in vitamin E and fatty acids, which may help hair health.
+Castor oil is also rich in vitamin E and fatty acids, which may support hair health.
+While there is

-A person can rub the oil over their scalp and hair until the hair is coated.
-Leave it on for about 30 minutes before washing it out.
+A person can rub the oil over the scalp and hair until coated and leave for about 30 minutes before washing it out.

 Coconut oil